Lara-art/Four-Card-Feature-Section/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Four card feature section solution

-This is my solution to the <a href="https://www.frontendmentor.io/learning-paths/building-responsive-layouts--z1qCXVqkD/steps/669b079685c991733471a1bd/challenge/start"> Product preview card component on Frontend Mentor</a>.<br> Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the <a href="https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK"> Four card feature section on Frontend Mentor</a>.<br> Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview